purmahriday/flowwatch-ai/README.md

 Real-time network monitoring and anomaly detection system powered by ML and an LLM-based root cause analysis assistant.

-⚠️ This project is actively being built.
-This README documents both what is complete and what is still in progress.
-I'm updating it as I go.

 **Why I Built This**

 After finishing my previous project - MedSynth, a multi-agent RAG system for clinical summarization - I wanted to tackle something completely different.
 Something closer to systems and infrastructure rather than NLP.
 As Suggested to me by Fred Weitendorf the Founder/ CEO @Accretional in LinkedIn